PriyaDevNow/The-Diabeater/README.md

 ### **Acknowledgement**

-- I would like to express my deepest gratitude to our Bootcamp instructor Richey Malhotra for his patience and help with the Javascript coding for this project.
+- I would like to express my deepest gratitude to our Bootcamp instructor Richey Malhotra for guiding me through the JavaScript coding for this project.
+- This is my first project in JavaScript and it has shown me how this language can be powerfully used to provide immediate feedback for the benefit of users.